NamHenry/AIA_React_test/README.md

 ## Technologies used:

-React, redux, react-redux, react-router, typescript
+React, redux, react-redux, react-router, typescript, react-testing-library, sass, storybook, eslint

+# Environmental versions:
+- node: 16.11.29
+- npm: 8.3.1
+- react: 18.0.0

 *I consider this small project to be a part of the big real project, so I use Redux to center the states.
 Therefore, this project can be easily expanded in the future.*